 We can now consider two time evolutions as in Eq.~\eqref{eq:evolutionwithshocks} for vastly different times, both undergoing shocks.
-Pseudorandomness implies that the two resulting states cannot be efficiently distinguished from Haar randomness and, therefore, from each other.
+Pseudorandomness implies that the two resulting states cannot be efficiently distinguished from Haar random states and, therefore, from each other.
 However, the two states will correspond to wormholes of different volumes in any holographic dictionary, and the volume is efficiently computable from the AdS state using only coarse-grained properties of the metric.
-This contradiction, it is argued in Ref.~\cite{Bouland:2019pvu}, can only be resolved if 1) quantum gravity is not efficiently simulable on a quantum computer or 2) the holographic dictionary cannot be computed in polynomial time.
+Ref.~\cite{Bouland:2019pvu} argues that this tension can only be resolved if either 1) quantum gravity cannot be efficiently simulated on a quantum computer or 2) the holographic dictionary cannot be computed in polynomial time.
 Notice that this argument actually does not require the Volume$=$Complexity conjecture.
-In fact, the existence of pseudorandomness implies that any quantity that distinguishes between deep time-evolutions under shocks and short time evolutions under shocks needs to be computationally hard to estimate.
+In fact, the existence of pseudorandomness implies that any quantity that distinguishes between long and short time evolutions under shocks must be computationally hard to estimate.